Content on this page requires a newer version of Adobe Flash Player.

 People have to research to find this music.
 All this music exists, but you have to be an archeologist to dig it up.
 If you’re looking for new movements, I know the Scandinavian musicians are playing some of the most evolved jazz music I’ve heard.
 There are great virtuosos with wonderful writing there.
 So, you don’t always have to look to New York or America for something new.
 I heard some wonderful music from Italian groups who somehow incorporated a little bit of Naples and Mediterranean influences into the music—people like Enrico Rava that we don’t necessarily know in the States.
 So, as far as the marketing and what’s available to hear on radio, I think that’s become quite conservative in the last 10 years.
 There’s a little bit of a squeeze on us.
 I don’t know how often we’re being played in the States.
 But we have an audience and we established it a long time ago.
 It still grows by word of mouth.
 It’s a little slower, but that’s probably the best advertising you can have anyway.

-Why do you think people are trapped in the rebop time warp you spoke of?
+Why do you think people are trapped in the “rebop” time warp?

-I think it’s familiarity really.
+I think it’s familiarity.
 I think it’s less risky and more secure.
 Look at television for example.
 The sitcoms are indistinguishable from one another.
-I don’t know if it’s a chicken and egg thing or if the makers of these things are determining the formats or if the formats are determined by the demand.
+I don’t know if it’s a chicken and egg thing.
+I’m not sure if the makers of these things are determining the formats or if the formats are determined by the demand.
 They all claim it’s the demand.
 And the people who complain say it’s television itself.
-So, it’s hard to know really.
+So it’s hard to know, really.
 So many people are involved and there is so much money at risk.
 It seems money is at the root of all evil.
-It’s like The Shadow Knows—the old radio program.
 Quite often, when you throw money into music, you’re going to have tension because people’s jobs are at stake.
-Pretty soon it’s gonna take a conservative line I think.
+Pretty soon it’s going to take a conservative line.
 Less risk is taken when it comes to things like profit.
 That’s what it’ll be totally judged by.
 It’s more of a risk to go out on a limb for something artistic or for something you like.

 Why didn’t Oregon continue its relationship with ECM after Ecotopia?

 We felt we needed a little more time.
 The ECM format is very intelligent, but it’s very demanding in that you have two days to do a record in most cases and then you have one day for mixing.
 We did that with the group and we have some great records on ECM.
-It’s still an option for the band if something happened with the other record company.
-But we sort of wanted to go and produce ourselves again and just have more time.
-I still like ECM’s approach though because you have to be decisive.
+But we wanted to go and produce ourselves again and just have more time.
+I still like ECM’s approach though, because you have to be decisive.
 You can’t just sort of wallow around.
 You have to have it together and do it.
 We were able to do that.
 So, it wasn’t a violent split or anything.
 My heart is really with that company.
 There’s another person who’s like a brother: Manfred Eicher.
 We’re both from really small towns.
 We’ve known each other from the inception of the company.
 I first met Manfred in New York after Dave Holland introduced me.
 Dave and I were playing a concert and I heard about this record company.
-I eventually signed as a soloist with them, so I was one of the original guys with them in ’72 or ’73.
-The whole ideal of that company is incredible and it still maintains it with all the pressure, nagging, weirdness and petty jealousy of musicians, press and other companies.
+I eventually signed as a soloist with them, so I was one of the original guys with them in '72 or '73.
+The whole ideal of that company is incredible and it still maintains itself with all the pressure, nagging, weirdness, and petty jealousy of musicians, press and other companies.
 It’s amazing and incredible.

-Can you elaborate on what you mean by petty jealousy?
+Elaborate on what you mean by petty jealousy.

 I understand the album title Ana is a reference to your time with ECM.

 Yeah.
 I think it’s a Latin name.
 It’s a reference to a collection of miscellaneous literary works.
-It’s almost like a crossword puzzle name.
-In a strange way I often compare the ECM collection of works to a collection of authors’ works.
+In a strange way, I often compare the ECM collection of works to a collection of authors’ works.
 It’s nice to have your entire history on one label.
 It’s quite unusual, especially to have it all still available.
 It’s still part of the wonderful, idealistic approach ECM has.
 And Manfred is a very literary person.

 Oh, that’s hilarious!
 That’s a great story.
-Elvin was signed to Vanguard records.
-We were already on Vanguard too.
+Elvin was signed to Vanguard Records.
+We were on Vanguard, too.
 Elvin heard us play and liked it and said he could hear himself in the music.
 Elvin suggested he do a record with Oregon.
 It was his idea.
-So, we got together and had to do it in one day.
-So I thought "We better keep Elvin playing!
-We’ve got to keep him playing and go all the way non-stop and run him into the ground." [laughs] We had a couple of pieces already written, so we started on those.
-Then I thought "Well, you guys improvise a duet.
-I gotta go write another piece."
-So, I would run off to the corner and write the next piece maybe while Collin and Elvin or Glen and Elvin were doing a duet or maybe the quartet were doing something without me.
-So, we kept this thing rolling until the end.
-I was worried "What if Elvin doesn’t break a sweat?
-Wouldn’t that be awful?" [laughs] But as soon as Elvin picked up a drumstick and went "bap" he started gushing and I thought "We’re okay now."
+We got together and had to do it in one day.
+So, I thought “We better keep Elvin playing!
+We’ve got to go all the way non-stop and run him into the ground!” [laughs] We had a couple of pieces already written, so we started on those.
+Then I thought “Well, you guys improvise a duet.
+I gotta go write another piece.”
+So, I would run off to the corner and write the next piece while Collin and Elvin or Glen and Elvin were doing a duet or maybe the four of them were doing something without me.
+We kept this thing rolling until the end.
+I was worried “What if Elvin doesn’t break a sweat?
+Wouldn’t that be awful?” [laughs] But as soon as Elvin picked up a drumstick and went “bap” he started gushing and I thought “We’re okay now.”
 It was so much fun and we just had a great time.
 When it was all over, we went out and got sort of potted.
-Elvin was a big drinker I think.

 Then we had a photo session arranged for the album cover.
 The album cover was hilarious.
-What happened is we had a gig in upstate New York and we drove back down to the city and got to this photographer’s place.
+What happened is we had a gig in upstate New York and we drove back down to the city and went to this photographer’s place.
 Elvin wasn’t there.
 Then pretty soon, we hear a ring on the buzzer down from the foyer of this building we were in.
-We went down there and there was Elvin collapsed in the foyer.
-He had disappeared for four days in the city and got on one of his famous binges on whatever he did—a bit of an escape from Keiko’s grasp.
+We went down and there was Elvin collapsed in the foyer.
+He had disappeared for four days in the city and gone on one of his famous binges.
 He was having what appeared to be a heart attack and was in a cold sweat.
 So, we called the ambulance and were tapping him and hoping he was okay.
 He went to the hospital and was okay in a couple of days.
-We visited him and then went back as these sourpusses and had pictures taken of the four of us.
+We visited him and then went back to the photographer’s studio as these sourpusses and had pictures taken of the four of us.
 So, what do they do?
-They put this picture of the four of us on it and put this big smiling picture of Elvin’s face on it like a sticker glued on top of it with these drumsticks around it.
+They put this picture of the four of us on the cover and put this big smiling picture of Elvin’s face on it like a sticker glued on top with these drumsticks around it.
 The art director was so bad.
 It just looked strange and like an afterthought.
-So, Elvin missed the photo session, but he was alright.
-We had a great time with him.
+So, Elvin missed the photo session, but he was fine.
 That’s the story of that record.
+It was really a big jam session.
 It wasn’t a great recording.
 It was distorted, but the spirit was there.
-It was really a big jam session.
+We had a great time with him.

 You recently collaborated with Bill Bruford on If Summer Had Its Ghosts.
 What was that experience like?